mej504/ap-scraper/README.md

 [X] Implement implement placeholder cards while fetching news listings

-[ ] Update nav bar to include a back arrow

 [ ] Create hamburger menu

 [ ] Remove hamburger for laptops and above

+[ ] Resolve edge case with unique component structure of some AP stories (e.g. /article/coronavirus-pandemic-nursing-homes-d1befe76a3a0680b57defb6d9f1cfb66)

-[ ] Add icons to news categories
+[X] Add icons to news categories

 [ ] Use IndexedDB to cache stories and reduce requests to server